The It's MINE Manifesto

 It's gotten worse.
 It's been decades since service manuals have been routinely included with products.
 Between greed on the part of the sellers and their legitimate concern that for reasons of complexity real people can't repair their products, the manuals have disappeared.

-And yet worse: The even the operating/user manuals have grown less helpful as they become more a compendium of safety cautions and warnings than they are a readable explanation of how to employ the product(s) to which they refer.
+And yet worse: Even the operating/user manuals have grown less helpful as they become more a compendium of safety cautions and warnings than they are a readable explanation of how to employ the product(s) to which they refer.

 And further additionally worse, as manufacturers have either deleted user manuals from product packaging or, worser*, printed them on light grey paper with slightly darker grey ink and type that is unreadable without magnification.
 (Yes, Apple.
 But not only Apple.)